ssimonoff/TriOS/ReadMe.txt

 and the jpeg.lib uses TriOS compatible StmRead/StmWrite interfaces as required.
 To enable JPEG and PNG remove NOJPEG and/or NOPNG defintions.

-There is currently no customized JPEG library for Linux
+There is currently no customized JPEG library for Linux.
-ToDo: Dig out the old modifies JPEG sources and recompile for Linux.
+ToDo: Dig out the old slightly modified JPEG sources and recompile for Linux.

 For Windows, define:
     WIN32 (or WIN64)